SamSamhuns/color_matching_and_skin_detection/README.md

-# Fast Finger Detection in Images
+# Color, Skin, and Finger Detection in Images

 ## Install requirements